zinixyt/meetballs-embedded-workshop/arduino-basics/README.md

 ![Circuit](digitalasm.png)

-Now we are goin to start coding, and for that, we will need some functions...
+Now we are going to start coding, and for that, we will need some functions...

 ---